Fine dining at America's biggest home

 Designed by architect Richard Morris Hunt and landscape designer Frederick Law Olmsted working closely with their client, Vanderbilt built what is still the largest private home in the United States on 125,000 acres.

 He moved into his 250-room house in 1895 as a bachelor and married Edith Stuyvesant Dresser three years later.
-(After he died, Edith sold 87,000 acres to the federal government, which led to the creation of Great Smoky Mountains National Park.)
+(After he died, Edith sold 87,000 acres to the federal government, which led to the creation of Pisgah National Forest.)

 Their only child, Cornelia, was born in 1900.
 Cornelia married British diplomat John Francis Amherst Cecil in 1924, and they opened the home to the public in 1930 to increase tourism to the area during the Great Depression.